ChernyshevT/LTPLib_project/README.md

 \end{align}\right.
 ```
 where $\vartheta^{\ast} = {R^{\ast} / n_0 \delta t}$,
-and $R^{\ast}\in(0,~1)$ is a random value with uniform distribution generated for the each sample.
+and $R^{\ast}\in(0,~1)$ is a random value with uniform distribution generated for each sample.

-The next two figures illustrates this approach.
+The next two figures illustrate this approach.
-Here the first image shows cross-section set for electron-methane interactions and
+Here, the first image shows the cross-section set for electron-methane interactions and
-the second image shows internal representation for corresponding cumulative rates that are used in search algorithm.
+the second image shows an internal representation for corresponding cumulative rates that are used in the search algorithm.
 Color-flooded regions correspond to successful reactions.
 The preset with these coss-sections can be found in [`examples/csections_db/CH4.py`](./examples/csections_db/CH4.py).
 <br>